GeomarPerales/Projects-Summary-in-R/README.md

 - ***Library***

   - RPisco (English): Pisco package is a library with tools for manipulate Pisco data of SENAMHI (Peru).
+PISCO is Peruvian Interpolated Data of the Senamhi’s Climatological and       Hydrologycal Observations.

     > https://github.com/GeomarPerales/RPisco

   - aedR (Spanish): AedR es es una librería que contiene algunas herramientas para realizar análisis exploratorio de datos hidrológicos.